onebeyond/maintainers/how-to/manage-slack.md

 We use slack to discuss about the projects and coordinate activities related to them.
 We follow [the same CoC](https://github.com/onebeyond/admin/issues/4) as in Github.

-Right now the slack is use to improve the communication between the maintainers.
-If you need access please create an issue in this repo
+Right now, slack is used to improve the communication between the maintainers.
+If you need access, please create an issue in this repo.

 ## Channels